-Schools that participate in the SHARS program may be reimbursed for telehealth or telemedicine OT, PT, ST, counseling, psychological, or physician services delivered to children in school-based settings, or while receiving remote instruction.
+LEAs that participate in the SHARS program may be reimbursed for telehealth and telemedicine services delivered to children in school-based settings, or while receiving remote instruction.

-A school-based setting is defined in Texas Government Code \$531.02171(b) as a school district or an open enrollment charter school.
+A school-based setting is defined in Texas Government Code §531.02171(b) as a school district or an open enrollment charter school.

-Remote instruction is defined according to requirements set forth by TEA and includes technologybased learning in home or community-based settings.
+Remote instruction is defined according to requirements set forth by TEA and includes technology-based learning in home or community-based settings.